ALavault/alavault.github.io/_posts/2020-06-18-gtr_tuto_1_instrument.md

 * From left to right, the vertical lines represents the strings from the lowest/6th to the highest/1st.
 * The bold horizontal line represents the nut
-* The thin horintal lines represents the fret
+* The thin horizontal lines represents the fret

 And now to transfer this to the guitar :